 DataClass#

-In PyTorch, Tensor is the data type used in Module and Optimizer across the library.
-Tensor wraps a multi-dimensional matrix to better support its operations and computations.
 In LLM applications, data constantly needs to interact with LLMs in the form of strings via prompt and be parsed back to structured data from LLMs’ text prediction.
 DataClass is designed to ease this data interaction with LLMs via prompt(input) and to parse the text prediction(output).
+It is even more convenient to use together with Parser to parse the output from LLMs.

 DataClass